willstepp/dogs-of-santiago/dos_notes.md

 Something evil and unclean had depressed my soul, was suffocating it.
 Maybe it was the drugs, my mood, the riots, sleeping with the prostitute.
 I felt a sadness not directly tied to any of those events.
 I felt like crying, but I couldn't cry.
 I felt something like a physical desire to perform an act of goodness with my own two hands, to do something decent for somebody else.
 I felt like doing a think like that would make those feelings of sadness inside me go away.
 That's as much as I can explain it.
 I'm not saying it right.
 I don't know how to say it right.

 An old man scrubbing vandalism off a church

+Do you reflect on your life?

+Who has time for that?
+I just work and exercise and eat at restaurants and buy gadgets and surf the internet and visit friend and family.
+I feel like I exist in a tunnel of activity.
+How did I get here?
+I don't know.
+I really don't.
+It all seems so random and meaningless, like billiard balls bouncing off one another.

+Reflect now.

+Now?

+We have time.